Hofls/java-dependencies/soap-backend/README.md

 * `Apache CXF` to generate Java code from schema description

 # How to run
-Build project by executing `mvn clean install`.
+Build project by executing `mvn -U clean install`.
 * To run locally (debug mode) - launch `Application.java` directly from IDE.
 Then open link in browser [http://localhost:8080/soap/message](http://localhost:8080/soap/message)